Djelibeybi/Djelibeybi/README.md

    that implements the [LIFX Day & Dusk](https://omg.dje.li/docker-lifx-daydusk/) functionality locally without any reliance on the LIFX Cloud.
 It also provides far more granular control of the transitions and bulb selection.

+I'm also rather proud of my contributions to [Photons](https://github.com/delfick/photons), a Python 3.6+ framework for interacting with LIFX products.
+Photons is used by the `docker-lifx-daydusk` container.

 ## What's not here